hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 I would like to give an overview about the best solo backpacking tents available for 2016.
 It's important to know that each tent is made for a specific purpose so there is no one tent fits all tent.
 Some also prefer to sleep in a tarp rather than in a tent.
 However, I will not include any tarps in this article.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better tents which we could possibly take on our trips in the future.
+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we are not able to test every product, we follow the market quite closely and compare the specifications of new products as you can see in the list below.
 The links on this site contain affiliate links.

 <hr>